 You can check the estimate of how much capacity is left in the battery and to what extent it is charged.
-The check can be performed using either the display unit's residual battery capacity indicator or the battery's residual battery capacity indicator lamps.
+The check can be performed using either the Display Unit's residual battery capacity indicator or the battery's residual battery capacity indicator lamps.

-- Even if the battery's capacity reaches 0 (zero), you can still ride the bicycle as a regular bicycle. - If you are using an old battery pack, the residual battery capacity indicator may suddenly display very little power when you start moving.
+- Even if the battery's capacity reaches 0 (zero), you can still ride the bicycle as a regular bicycle. - If you are using an old Battery Pack, the residual battery capacity indicator may suddenly display very little power when you start moving.
 This is not a malfunction.
 Once riding stabilizes and the load is reduced, the proper value is displayed.

-Residual battery capacity indicator display and estimate of residual battery capacity for display unit
+Residual battery capacity indicator display and estimate of residual battery capacity for Display Unit

-The residual battery capacity can be displayed as a numerical value on the display unit.
+The residual battery capacity can be displayed as a numerical value on the Display Unit.

-Display of the residual battery capacity for the display unit Display of the residual battery capacity Applicable situation ₹■■■■■■ 100-11 % When you turn on the power of the display unit and ride continually after the battery is fully charged, the segments for the residual battery capacity indicator go out one by one each time the residual battery capacity is reduced by 10 %.
-Slow flashing <every 0.5="" seconds=""></every> 10-1 % There is very little residual battery capacity left.
+Display of the residual battery capacity for the Display Unit Display of the residual battery capacity Applicable situation BATTERY BATTERY BATTERY BATTERY 100-10 % When you turn on the power of the Display Unit and ride continually after the battery is fully charged, the lamps for the residual battery capacity indicator go out one by one each time the residual battery capacity is reduced by 25 %.
+I ()- BATTERY <0.5 second intervals> 9-1 % There is very little residual battery capacity left.
 Please charge the battery soon.
 Fast flashing <every 0.2="" seconds=""></every> 0 % There is no more residual battery capacity.
-Turn off the power for the display unit and charge the battery pack soon.
+Turn off the power for the Display Unit and charge the Battery Pack soon.
 Assist is stopped, but you can still ride the bicycle as a regular bicycle.